-I started making photographs almost 40 years ago, using black and white film and manual cameras.
+I started making photographs over 40 years ago, using black and white film and manual cameras.
 Through the eighties, influenced by some of my favourite photographers like Fay Godwin and David Bailey, I became enchanted with the alchemy of wet-process; spending thousands of hours in a self-indulgent apprenticeship, feeding an obsession to create compelling photographs.

 The photographic world today is very different of course, but I’m even more passionate now about this magical game; and despite the digital revolution, the aesthetics of photography are exactly the same as they’ve always been.
 Photography is like a language, it takes time to learn, but with greater fluency comes the possibility of self-expression, and the process then becomes cathartic.